Understanding the Changes in R&E Cost Deductions: A Guide for Businesses

 R&E deductions must be reduced by the R&D tax credit unless the taxpayer makes the Section 280C(c)(2) reduced-credit election.

 Why this matters: Without the election, the full gross credit is added back into taxable income, cutting the benefit by about the taxpayer’s top rate - 21% for C corporations, often higher for pass-through owners.
+Small businesses may still make or revoke this election for 2022–2024 returns via amended or superseding returns until July 6, 2026.

 What This Means for 2024 and Beyond